 A walk in the woods is an unforgettable experience at Claremont and prospective parents cannot help but to be seduced by its magic and beauty.
 Our Outdoor Learning programme and Forest School provision is exceptional, and provides endless opportunities for fantastic cross-curricular, ‘hands on’ learning.
-You just have to SEE it to believe it which is why we advice all of our Prep School visitors to bring a pair of wellies with them!
+You just have to SEE it to believe it, which is why we advise all of our Prep School visitors to bring a pair of wellies with them!

 Both our Prep and Senior School curriculum are designed to engage, challenge and inspire creativity and at the same time equip pupils with enough knowledge and skills to help them thrive in a busy world, continuously moving forward.
 The latter is achieved by our constantly evolving, co-curricular programmes which are tailored to individual student’s needs and designed to empower pupils to think creatively, make good decisions, work collaboratively, problem solve and to not be afraid to try something new.

 We are committed to creating learning environments that capture imaginations, promote creativity and inspire us all to do better.
 Being a proud member of the International Schools Partnership has brought with it long-term financial security.
 This means that we have been able to continue to invest in our Teaching and Learning as part of an exciting multi-phase development programme across both our Bodiam and St Leonard’s sites.
 At the Senior School, work has been completed on a £3.5m Octagon Project which has seen the creation of several new classrooms, a state of the art Science laboratory and Art Room, a new Dance Studio and Music Department.
 With the Centenary of the Prep School in 2024, a forward thinking and expansive programme of development is also being put in place for the site at St Leonards.